niclas3332/flutter-corona-virus-map/README.md

 It would be nice, if you give some feedback.

-Download in Google Play Store: http://bit.ly/coronavirus-gplay
+Download in Google Play Store: *removed*

 Download in Apple App Store: *Coming Soon*